MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 Troubleshooting
 ===============

-Have problems to make things work?
+Have problems making things work?
 Here are some common issues and their solutions

 MCDR won't start
 ----------------